 The above situation is compounded by few graduates migrating to other areas in search of better opportunities as a result of limited job opportunities presented by the local economy.
 Evidently, manufacturing plays a less significant role in the local economy of Molemole Municipality and there is no a balanced growth across all three economic sectors.
 The trend in the increase of community services shows that the local economy is very dependent on government workers and grants.
 However, the Municipality has potential to tap into existing resources only if concerted effort is taken which involves a variety of initiatives, programmes and strategies driven by various stakeholders instead of a single project.
 Local economic development can only be achieved if everyone gets involved and a culture of Local Economic Development is established among the members of the community, the local Municipality and the private sector.
-The purpose of this section is to provide an outline of economic development such as Agriculture, Wholesale and Retail, Tourism, Mining and Quarrying and Manufacturing.
+The purpose of this section is to provide an outline of economic activities which present spatial implications and have the potential for local economic development such as Agriculture, Wholesale and Retail, Tourism, Mining and Quarrying and Manufacturing.